 The Office of Counselor in Mental Health is appointed to administer/or conduct certification review hearings in compliance with Welfare and Institutions Code section 5256 et seq.
-All persons involuntarily detained in psychiatric hospitals in San Diego County will have a certification review hearing when a fourteen-day certification has been filed.
+All persons involuntarily detained in psychiatric hospitals in San Diego County will have a certification review hearing when a 14-day certification has been filed, and when a 30-day certification has been filed.
 Hearings will be held for all persons regardless of the basis for certification.
 Hearings will be held within four days of the date on which the person was certified for intensive treatment, unless postponed by request of the person or his or her attorney or advocate.
 Hearings may be postponed 48 hours, or until the next regularly scheduled court date.